Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The second line of defence with this technology is the use of PIN-verification for transactions.
 This is where a PIN or Personal Identification Number is used to authorise a transaction, whether it be a purchase or a refund.
 Your PIN is usually four or six digits long and is a more secure way of paying than a signature, which can be copied by criminals and used to fraudulently authorise payments.

 Fraud detection and monitoring

-Many lenders now make use of fraud-monitoring services.
-These adaptive software uses pattern recognition to analyse your account and detect any unusual transactions.
+Many, if not all banks now make use of fraud-monitoring services.
+These adaptive software uses pattern algorithms and recognition to analyse your account and detect any unusual transactions.

 For example, if a credit card was used once in Singapore at 8 am, and then again at a store in Los Angeles at 12 pm, the account would be flagged for suspicious activity.
 An anti-fraud team member would then contact the credit card account holder to verify the transactions or take further action as needed.